Unshakeable Resilience in Hindu Dharma: How True Warriors Turn Setbacks into Inner Strength

 How does Hindu philosophy view setbacks?

-What Bhagavad Gita teachings support resilience?
+What does the Bhagavad Gita teach about resilience?